 Long to feel safer inside your body by feeling more grounded, more present

-Looking for more co-regulation, not just tools to self-soothe or “fix yourself”
+Are looking to receive more support, not just tools to self-soothe or “fix yourself”

-SSP isn’t a “cure” on its own — it’s a foundation.
+SSP isn’t a “cure” on its own, it’s foundational work.
 Think of it as preparing the ground so everything else you do (talk therapy, somatic healing, mind/body practices) can go deeper and be more sustainable.

 The protocol includes a total of 5 hours of listening, delivered over multiple sessions